INTERCEPT: Interventions for Changes in Emotions, Perception, and Thinking

 - Other interventions as needed, including sleep, nutrition, and exercise

-INTERCEPT has a team of specialists in child/adolescent and adult psychiatry who work with young people with serious psychiatric conditions.
-We also aim to provide services and supports that will help minimize disruptions to the young person’s ability to engage in school, work, and relationships.
+INTERCEPT has a team of specialists in child/adolescent and adult mental health who work with young people experiencing serious psychiatric conditions.

 Steven Silverstein, PhD